vFlyingCowboy/docs-site/docs/sops/Development Team/Teams/core-api.md

 ## Outline

 The purpose of the Core API Team is to develop and maintain The Pilot Clubs Core API.
-The API is written in TypeScript so members should be able to use the language without any major intervention.
+The API is written in TypeScript, so members should be able to use the language without any major intervention.